lkf-Labs/AI_for_CAMG/README.md

 python3 src/main.py
 ```
 ## Declaration
 This source code provides only some core functionalities.
-For more details, please contact `231027062@fzu.com`.
+For more details, please contact `ljw@fzu.edu.cn` or `231027062@fzu.com`.